santeyio/feature-request-app/README.md

 # What is this?

-This is a solution to a programming challenge, specified [here](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel).
+This is a solution to a programming challenge.
 You can find a live example of the code here http://featurerequests.calebhayashida.com/feature-request

 # Installation